Do-It-Yourself Performance Planning Program

 Annual Objectives and Budgets

 Each year, we need to set specific operational objectives, including financial ones, which we expect to meet or exceed in the next 12 months.
-We can’t help you actually develop those objectives and budgets, but you need to have them in order to implement a Performance Planning program.
+We can’t help you actually develop those objectives and budgets, but you need to have them in order to implement a Performance Management program.

-Organizational Charts play a very important role in a Performance Planning program.
+Organizational Charts play a very important role in a Performance Management program.
 They illustrate lines of authority, they make possible career paths visible and they influence the wording used in Job Descriptions, as we’ll demonstrate in Module 4 of this series.
 So take some time and create your own Organizational Chart; you will find it a useful tool in your overall management.

 Personnel Policy (Module 2)